 The first factor requires Plaintiff to show a prima facie case of copyright infringement.
 Strike 3 Holdings, 2017 WL 5001474, at 2.
 Specifically, Plaintiff must show: "(1) ownership of a valid copyright, and (2) copying of constituent elements of the work that are original."
 Feist Publ'ns, Inc. v.
 Rural Tel.
 Serv.
 Co., 499 U.S. 340, 361 (1991).
-Plaintiff has alleged that it owns the forty-one works at issue, all of which were distributed through Plaintiff's adult website brands Tushy, Blacked, Blacked Raw, or Vixen.
-(Compl.
+Plaintiff has alleged that it owns the twenty-eight works at issue, all of which were distributed through Plaintiff's adult website brands Tushy or Vixen.
+Compl.
 Ex.
-A, list of works infringed; Mem. in Supp. of Mot. for Leave to Serve Subpoena, Ex.
-A, ECF No. 8-2, ¶ 13.)
+A, ECF No. 1-1 (list of works infringed).
 Plaintiff has also demonstrated that the works are registered with the United States Copyright Office by providing the registration number corresponding with each work.
-(Compl.
-Ex.
-A, list of works infringed.)
+Id.

 In addition, Plaintiff has made a plausible showing that wrongful "copying," namely, infringement of various exclusive rights it holds as the copyright owner of the works under 17 U.S.C. § 106, has occurred.
 "A plaintiff makes a concrete, prima facie case of copyright infringement by alleging ownership of the registered copyright and alleging unlawful downloading, copying, and distribution of this work by specifying the type of technology used, the IP address from which the file was accessed and shared, and the date and time of the infringement."
-Strike 3 Holdings, 2017 WL 5001474 at 3 (internal quotation marks and other citations omitted) (quoting Malibu Media LLC v.
-Doe, No. 14-CV-4808 (JS) (SIL), 2016 WL 4574677 at 6 (E.D.N.Y.
+Strike 3 Holdings, 2017 WL 5001474, at 3 (internal quotation marks and other citations omitted; italics added) (quoting Malibu Media, LLC v.
+Doe, No. 14-CV-4808 (JS) (SIL), 2016 WL 4574677, at 6 (E.D.N.Y.
 Sept.
-1, 2016).
+1, 2016)).
 Specifically, Plaintiff has alleged that its copyright detection system identified copyrighted titles within torrent websites and recorded infringing BitTorrent transactions and associated metadata in packet capture files.
-(Mem. in Supp. of Mot. for Leave to Serve Subpoena, Ex.
-A, ECF No. 8-2, ¶¶ 40, 44-45, 58-59.)
+Williamson Decl., ECF No. 12-1, ¶¶ 40, 44-45, 58-59.
 Plaintiff's retained network analyst attests that the packet capture indicates that the IP address at issue in this case engaged in the copyright infringement BitTorrent transactions.
-(Mem. in Supp. of Mot. for Leave to Serve Subpoena, Ex.
-B, ECF No. 8-3, ¶ 26.)
+Paige Decl., ECF No. 12-2, ¶ 26.
 Finally, Plaintiff's employee attests that she has reviewed Plaintiff's copyrighted films side-by-side along with the digital files transmitted in the BitTorrent transactions and found that each torrented file is "identical, strikingly similar, or substantially similar to the original work[.]"
-(Mem. in Supp. of Mot. for Leave to Serve Subpoena, Ex.
-C, ECF No. 8-4, ¶ 10.)
+Stalzer Decl., ECF No. 12-3, ¶ 11.
 Accordingly, under these circumstances Plaintiff has stated a prima facie case for copyright infringement.

-The second factor, which requires a plaintiff to "narrowly tailor and specify the information sought by the discovery request," likewise weighs in favor of good cause to grant Plaintiff's motion.
+The second factor, which requires a plaintiff to "narrowly tailor and specify the information sought by the discovery request," likewise weighs in favor of finding good cause to grant Plaintiff's motion.
 See Strike 3 Holdings, 2017 WL 5001474, at 3.
-This factor ensures "a reasonable likelihood that the discovery request would lead to identifying information that would make possible service upon [the Defendant]."
+This factor ensures "a reasonable likelihood that the discovery request would lead to identifying information that would make possible service upon [the defendant]."
 Sony Music Ent.
 Inc. v.
 Does 1-40, 326 F. Supp.
 2d at 566.
 Plaintiff seeks only the name and address of the subscriber associated with Defendant's IP address, which is "highly specific" information.
-Strike 3 Holdings, 2017 WL 5001474 at 3 (citation and internal quotation marks omitted).
-(Mem. in Supp. of Mot. for Leave to Serve Subpoena, ECF No. 8-1, at 6-7.)
+Strike 3 Holdings, 2017 WL 5001474, at 3 (citation and internal quotation marks omitted); Mem. in Supp. of Mot. for Leave to Serve Subpoena, ECF No. 10, at 10-11.
 As noted below, the subpoena should request identification of the subscriber of the IP address as to only those dates and times at which the allegedly copyrighted files were distributed by Defendant.